 I am grateful for the annual meetings of the Metro Instrumental Directors Conference, where church instrumental directors from all over the country meet to share ideas and encourage one another.
 That, along with God’s blessing, and simply figuring it out in my own church environment, contributed to my success in ministry.
 This handbook is a product of that success, but I cannot take the credit for it.
 To God be the glory, great things He has done!

 Here I Am to Worship with Brethren, We Have Met to Worship - This arrangement couples the contemporary praise song by Tim Hughes with the classic hymn tune in a unique, rhythm driven, playable arrangement.
 This chart would make a great instrumental call to worship for any service!
-Lillenas Publishing Company, Allegis Silver Series.
+The Lorenz Corp., Allegis Silver Series.

 Emmanuel - A playable arrangement of the Michael W. Smith contemporary Christmas song, as performed by Amy Grant.
 Perfect opener for your Christmas program!
 Word Music, Sunday Sounds Series.